lantran305/Finance-Analysis-Dashboard-Power-BI/README.md

 # Finance-Analysis-Dashboard-Power-BI
-An interactive Power BI dashboard designed to monitor and evaluate key financial performance indicators in 2023.
-The analysis tracks the flow from Revenue to Net Profit, with detailed insights into expenses, business segments, and time-based performance to support data-driven financial and operational decision-making.
+Power BI dashboard analyzing revenue, costs, profitability, and financial performance of a sports and nutrition company in 2023.

 ## 1. Project Overview
 2–3 câu mô tả: